mitja/mitja.github.io/_drafts/ollama-basics.md

 1. What is Ollama (this article)
 2. Ollama Quickstart and Using the CLI
 3. Using Ollama with Open Web UI and Chatbox
-4. Using Ollama with Excel
+4. Using Ollama with Excel (easiest way to create custom solutions for non-programmers)
 5. Working with Ollama Modelfiles and How Models are Stored
 6. Using the Ollama API with Python and JavaScript
 7. Using the Ollama OpenAI API with Python and JavaScript
 8. Retrieval Augmented Generation and Working with Embeddings
-9. Robust Function Calling with Ollama and Guided Completion
+9. Function Calling with Ollama
 10. Publishing the API on your local network and on the Internet
 11. Fine Tuning with LORA adapters (serving fine-tuned models)
 12. Ollama in a Nutshell (Summarizing all the articles)